 What are hearing aids?

-According to the American Academy of Otolaryngology, more than 3 million American children have hearing loss, and about 1.3 million of them younger than 3 years of age.
-More children will lose their hearing later in childhood.
-Hearing aids can help improve hearing and speech, especially in children with sensorineural hearing loss (hearing loss in the inner ear due to damaged hair cells or a damaged hearing nerve).
-Sensorineural hearing loss can be caused by noise, injury, infection, certain medications, birth defects, tumors, and problems with blood circulation.
+Nearly 36 million adults in the U.S. have some degree of hearing loss.
+Hearing aids can help improve hearing and speech especially in persons with sensorineural hearing loss (hearing loss in the inner ear due to damaged hair cells or a damaged hearing nerve).
+Sensorineural hearing loss can be caused by virus or bacteria, noise, injury, infection, aging, certain medications, birth defects, tumors, problems with blood circulation or high blood pressure, and stroke.

-Hearing aids are electronic or battery-operated devices that can amplify and change sound.
-A microphone receives the sound and converts it into sound waves.
+Hearing aids are electronic, battery-operated devices that can amplify and change sound.
+A microphone receives the sound as sound waves.
 The sound waves are then converted into electrical signals.

 What are the different types of hearing aids?

-The type of hearing aid recommended for your child will depend on several factors, including his or her physical limitations, medical condition, and personal preference.
-There are many different types of hearing aids on the market, with companies continuously inventing newer, improved hearing aids.
+The type of hearing aid recommended for the individual depends on the person's home and work activities, his or her physical limitations and medical condition, and personal preference.
+There are many different types of hearing aids on the market, with companies continuously inventing newer, improved hearing aids every day.
 However, there are 4 basic types of hearing aids available today.
-Consult your child's health care provider or audiologist for additional information on each of the following types:
+Consult your health care provider for additional information on each of the following types:

 These hearing aids come in plastic cases that fit in the outer ear.
 Generally used for mild to severe hearing loss, ITE hearing aids can accommodate other technical hearing devices, such as the telecoil, a mechanism used to improve sound during telephone calls.
 However, their small size can make it difficult to make adjustments.
 In addition, ITE hearing aids can be damaged by ear wax and drainage.

 Behind-the-ear hearing aids, as the name implies, are worn behind the ear.
-This type of hearing aid, which is in a case, connects to a plastic earmold inside the outer ear.
-These hearing aids are generally used for mild to severe hearing loss Behind-the-ear hearing aids are typically the style of choice for young infants and children.
+This type of hearing aid, which is in a case, connects to a plastic ear mold inside the outer ear.
+These hearing aids are generally used for mild to severe hearing loss.
 Poorly fitted BTE hearing aids can cause feedback, an annoying "whistling" sound, in the ear.
-However, all types of hearing aids may cause feedback if poorly fitted.
+However, all hearing aids can have feedback.

 Generally reserved for profound hearing loss, or if the other types of hearing aids will not accommodate, body aids are attached to a belt or pocket and connected to the ear with a wire.